- Underwater Technology

 The Society does not accept responsibility for the technical accuracy of any items printed in Underwater Technology or for the opinions expressed in such items.

 The copyright of any paper published in the journal is retained by the author(s) unless otherwise stated.
-All authors are supplied with a PDF version of their papers once published.
-Authors are encouraged to make the PDF version of their papers free to download from their own websites.
+All authors were supplied with a PDF version of their papers once published.
+Authors were encouraged to make the PDF version of their papers free to download from their own websites.

 Underwater Technology is available as Open Access.
 PDF versions of all published papers from Underwater Technology may be accessed via ingentaconnect at www.ingentaconnect.com/content/sut/unwt.
-All issues from Volume 20 (1995) onwards are available as Open Access.
+All issues from Volume 20 (1995) to Volume 38 (2021) are available as Open Access.

 Abstracting and Indexing

 Abstracting and indexing services covering Underwater Technology include: American Academy of Underwater Sciences (AAUS) E–Slate; Aquatic Sciences and Fisheries Abstracts (Biological Sciences and Living Resources; Ocean Technology, Policy and Non-Living Resources; and Aquatic Pollution and Environmental Policy); Compendex; EBSCO Discovery Service; Fluidex; Geobase; Marine Technology Abstracts; Oceanic Abstracts; Scopus; and WorldCat Discovery Services.